wortkrieg/streamdeck-onairclock/README.md

 ## Disclaimer

-I made this plugin just for fund and because I thought it would be handy to have a plugin like that.
+I made this plugin just for fun and because I thought it would be handy to have a plugin like that.
 Therefore, it is released under MIT license.
-Do what ever you want with it, but it comes without warranty of any kind.
+Do whatever you want with it, but it comes without warranty or liability of any kind.

 However, an acknowledgement would be nice.